jeffreyyoo/SICER-2/README.md

 using the RECOGNICER algorithm, you would type `sicer_df RECOGNICER`.

 #### Arguments
 Most of the arguments for both SICER and RECOGNICER differential peak calling are identical to those of the regular peak callings except for the following arguments specified below.

+Also, differential peak calling has one additioanl argument called `----false_discovery_rate_df`

 ##### -t/--treatment_file (Required)
 Two files must be given as input.
 The first file must be the knockout (KO) file and the second file must be the wild-type (WT) file.